 Birthing center in the Silicon Valley

-Our maternity team includes obstetricians, nurses and lactation consultants who are available to help throughout your hospital stay.
+Delivering over 3,000 babies a year in our private, non-teaching community hospital, Good Samaritan Hospital’s experienced maternity team includes obstetricians, nurses, lactation consultants, and a 24/7 pediatric hospitalist who are available to help throughout your hospital stay.
 Additionally, we have an on-site neonatal intensive care unit (NICU), so we can provide specialized care for your baby if they need more specialized medical attention following birth.

 To learn more about our family-friendly maternity services, please call us at (408) 559-2327.

 Birthing center amenities